microsoft/TemplateStudio/docs/projectTypes/fromnavigationviewtowinui/mvvmbasic-cs.md

 ## 5. Add NavigationViewHeaderBehavior.cs

-We need to add a new Behavior to allow NavigationView to have different Header templates depending on the page that is showing, you can read more about this behavior [here](../navigationview-headerbehavior.md).
+This behavior allows NavigationView hide or customaize the NavigationViewHeader depending on the page that is showing, you can read more about this behavior [here](../navigationview-headerbehavior.md).
 Add the following NavigationViewHeaderBehavior class in Behaviors folder, if your solution doesn't have Behaviors folder you will have to add it.

 ```csharp
 using YourAppName.Services;